MERRY CHRISTMAS: VOYAGE OF THE DAMNED

 "They then eat the Turkey people for Christmas dinner… like savages," Mr Copper continued.

 It was the Doctor, elbow around the back of her neck, hand covering her mouth, addressing the historian as though the position was normal for them.
 "Excuse me, sorry, sorry," he called out.
 "But, um…where did you get all this from?"

 The look Mr Copper gave them was priceless, as he looked between them.
 The Doctor glanced at Rose as she grabbed his hand with both of hers and tugged to remove it.
 Tears of laughter sprang to her eyes as the historian answered them.

 "Well, I have a first class degree in Earthonomics.
 Now stand by..." he stuttered, then turned to a couple of technicians behind him at a podium.

-"Calm yourself," the Doctor sent to her.
+"Calm yourself," the Doctor spoke, directly in her mind.

 Rose ceased trying to break the Doctor's grip, letting her hands go slack, and concentrated on slowing her breathing.
 "Okay!
 Okay." she returned, trying to quell the laughter from her thoughts.
 "I'm all right."

 "Promise?" the Doctor's tone was joking; he was enjoying this.
 His grip, and stare, didn't falter, though he raised an eyebrow at her, just slightly.

 Rose glanced up at him, and a forgotten memory crashed down on her.